HaooChenn/A-Margin-Maximizing-Fine-Grained-Ensemble-Method/README.md

 ## Results

 Our method outperforms traditional random forests using only one-tenth of the base learners and other state-of-the-art ensemble methods.
-Detailed results can be found in the paper and `results.csv`.
+Detailed results can be found in the paper.

 ## Citation